Conceiva/MovieTrailer/README.md

 # Mezzmo Movie Trailer Channel 2

+<b>Important Notice January 11, 2025 .
+This repository is being moved.
+The new location is now located <a href="https://github.com/jbinkley60/MezzmoMovieTrailer">here</a>. </b>

 Add a channel to your Mezzmo server to view movie trailers from <a href="https://www.themoviedb.org/">TMDB</a>.